Activator technique

-The Activator Method Chiropractic Technique is a chiropractic treatment method and device created by Arlan Fuhr as an alternative to manual manipulation of the spine or extremity joints.
+The Activator Method Chiropractic Technique is a chiropractic treatment method that uses a device created by Arlan Fuhr as an alternative to manual manipulation of the spine or extremity joints.
 The device is categorized as a mechanical force manual assisted (MFMA) instrument which is generally regarded as a softer chiropractic treatment technique.
+The method purports to use the device to identify and remove vertebral subluxations and correct "pelvic deficiency", defined as an "'apparent' difference in leg length, not an anatomical difference".
+These claims have been criticized.

 Activator Adjusting Instrument

-The traditional Activator Adjusting Instrument (AAI), or more simply, Activator, is a small handheld spring-loaded instrument which delivers a controlled and reproducible impulse to the spine.
-With the release of the Activator V this process has changed from a spring-loaded grip to an electronic tool which delivers the mechanical force.
-It was found to give off no more than 0.3 J of kinetic energy in a 3-millisecond pulse.
+The traditional Activator Adjusting Instrument (AAI), or more simply, Activator, is a small handheld spring-loaded instrument which delivers a controlled and reproducible tap to the spine or other body part.
 The aim is to produce enough force to move the vertebrae, but not enough to cause injury.
-The design of the tool was based on a dental impactor.
+The tool's design is based on a dental impactor, a device that taps dental amalgam into cavities in teeth.

-Activator I was the first product patented by Activator Methods International on September 26, 1978.
+Activator I was patented by Activator Methods International on September 26, 1978.
+Activator II was released, with an added "impedance head", in 1994.
+Activator V is a cordless electric version that gives off no more than 0.3 J of kinetic energy in a 3-millisecond pulse.

-In 1994 the Activator II was first released when research at the University of Vermont found that when the initial instrument was given an impedance head it produced a "significant improvement in the frequency content" of the force delivered to the spine.
-This led to a better activation of mechanoreceptors when adjusting a specific segment of the spine.

-Activator V is the newest iteration of Activator products and is a cordless instrument capable of delivering its own adjustment.
 It is the first FDA registered and approved cordless electronic chiropractic adjustment instrument.

 Leg length test reliability

+The method involves using the device to identify and remove vertebral subluxations and correct "pelvic deficiency", defined as an "'apparent' difference in leg length, not an anatomical difference".
+The chiropractor checks the patient's "functional leg length" in the prone position, then uses the device on various parts of the body, and then rechecks the leg length to see if the Activator produced a change.
+This is repeated until the legs are apparently of an equal length and the treatment is considered to have resolved any vertebral subluxations.

 Although prone "functional leg length" is a widely used chiropractic tool, it is not a recognized anthropometric technique, since legs are often naturally of unequal length, and measurements in the prone position are not entirely valid estimates of standing X-ray differences.
 Measurements in the standing position are far more reliable.
 Another confounding factor is that simply moving the two legs held together and leaning them imperceptibly to one side or the other produces different results.
 The Activator Methods technique uses leg length checks while prone (Position 1) and with the knees bent to 90 degrees (Position 2).
 Research shows good intraexaminer reliability and moderate interexaminer reliability with leg length checks in position 1, however no consensus has been met on the accuracy of leg length checks in position 1.

-Utilization rates
+Utilization and criticism

 In 2003, the National Board of Chiropractic Examiners found that 69.9% of chiropractors used the technique, and 23.9% of patients received it.
 The majority of US chiropractic schools and some schools in other countries teach the AMCT method, and an estimated 45,000 chiropractors worldwide use AMCT or some part of the technique.

-Results

-There have been a number of studies of AMCT, including case reports, clinical studies and randomized controlled trials.
-A few studies suggest that the activator may be as effective as manual adjustment in treatment of back pain.